dgasmith/opt_einsum/docs/paths/introduction.md

 ![Path Finding](../img/path_found_flops.png)

-One can see that the heirarchy of path qualities is:
+One can see that the hierarchy of path qualities is:

 1. `'optimal'` (used by auto for `n <= 4`)
 2. `'branch-all'` (used by auto for `n <= 6`)